Plan for the Future:

 Secure Income for Life While Reducing RMD Taxes

-A Qualified Longevity Annuity Contract (QLAC) helps you delay Required Minimum Distributions (RMDs) and guarantees future income, so you never have to worry about outliving your savings.
+A Qualified Longevity Annuity Contract (QLAC) delays Required Minimum Distributions (RMDs) and guarantees future income, so you never have to worry about outliving your savings.

 High Taxes on RMDs –